pod12/payoffdeals-dot-com-open/README.md

 ## 🎖️ Comparative Rating Matrix

-The **payoffdeals** toolkit is designed as a transparent alternative to "Black Box" security providers.
+The **payoffdeals** toolkit is designed as a transparent alternative to "Black Box" security practices.

 | Metric | Industry Giants (Cloudflare, Akamai, DataDome) | **PayOffDeals Stack** | Why it Matters |
 | :--- | :--- | :--- | :--- |